neotame4/hmx-importer/README.md

 Antigrav

-Karaoke Revolution (all of them except KRP Xbox)
+Karaoke Revolution (all of them except some KRP Xbox files)

 GH1